Spleeshmicannon/cplat/README.md

 - [ ] (optional) Vulkan context initialisation on Linux
 - [ ] Polish and extensions for weird keys and controllers

-The current list of known defects is:
-- X11 (linux) key support is a bit spotty

 ## Building
 You can build with the following cmake commands, assuming your in a build subdirectory.